Redirecting Behavior: A Guide for Early Childhood Educators

 (Only visible when editing pages) Click here to configure the hidden form.

-Sometimes young children may display challenging behavior, such as tantrums or not following directions when they are upset about something or don’t know how to express their feelings.
-Caregivers and teachers play an important role in helping children learn how to cope with and manage their big emotions and impulses, and express themselves in positive ways.
+Young children may display challenging behaviors like tantrums or not following directions when they're upset or don't know how to express their feelings.
+Teachers and caregivers play a vital role in helping children learn to manage their big emotions and impulses.

 What is redirecting behavior?